 The premium tax credit is a tax credit that offsets your annual health insurance premiums.
 It’s a way for the government to pay for some or all of your private health insurance costs.

-In 2021, your employer coverage is affordable as long as you’re not required to pay more than 9.83 percent of your income to cover yourself.
-This calculation is unfair to households of two or more because it does not consider affordability for the entire family.
-Policy advocates refer to this issue as the family glitch, and I’m in favor of correcting it.
+American families with incomes that qualify them for premium tax credits cannot access them if their employers offer them affordable coverage.
+Your employer coverage is affordable in 2023 as long as you’re not required to pay more than 9.12 percent of your household income.
+Prior to 2023, this affordability calculation was unfair to households of two or more because it did not consider affordability for the entire family.
+It only considered affordability for the employee!